dsoto/ENSP-202/project/202-project.md

 calculation and an explanation of your methods and the implications of your result.

+This report will contain a written part with an introduction, a description of your methods, a summary of your results, and a discussion of the implications of your result.
+You will also include either in the text or as an appendix, the details of your calculations.

+Unexcused late submissions will lose 10 points for each day they are late.

 ## First Draft Feedback
 <!--Due 14 Apr 2014-->